Quinveee/tzq-sbi-ml/README.md

 ```bash
 python main.py exp=local model=lgatr dataset=3d train.epochs=25 devices.device=cpu
 ```
+By default, we assume GPU availability.
+Set the flag `devices.device=cpu` or edit `conf/config.py` as above if this is not the case.
+You also want to check that `devices.eval=cpu` is set.

 ## Multirun
 Hydra makes it easy to run several experiments with different configuration overrides.
 Just pass the multirun flag `-m` or `--multirun` and use commas to separate values.
 For example